-Technical basis documents and site profile documents are general working documents that provide guidance concerning the preparation of dose reconstructions at particular sites or categories of sites.
+Technical basis documents and site profile documents are not official determinations made by the National Institute for Occupational Safety and Health (NIOSH) but are rather general working documents that provide historic background information and guidance to assist in the preparation of dose reconstructions at particular sites or categories of sites.
 They will be revised in the event additional relevant information is obtained about the affected site(s).
-These documents may be used to assist NIOSH in the completion of the individual work required for each dose reconstruction.
+These documents may be used to assist NIOSH staff in the completion of the individual work required for each dose reconstruction.